bustle/bluestream/README.md

 `reduce([opts:Options,] fn: (acc, data[, enc]) => Promise): ReduceStream`

-Reduces the objects in this promise stream.
-The function takes the resolved current accumulator and data object and should return the next accumulator or a promise for the next accumulator.
+Creates a new ReduceStream which accepts a function that takes the resolved current accumulator, data object, and encoding as arguments and returns the next accumulator or a promise for the next accumulator.

 The ReduceStream has a `promise()` method which returns the final